 When possible, allow school-age children to help plan their menu.
 Work together to brainstorm healthy snack and meal options for your program.
 You can even encourage children to develop their own healthy recipes.

-Check out some of these recipes developed by children at the Choose MyPlate website: http://www.choosemyplate.gov/recipes.
+Check out some of these recipes and resources on the Kids in the Kitchen topic on the USDA website: https://www.nutrition.gov/topics/nutrition-age/children/kids-kitchen.
 You can also find a number of kid-friendly recipes at the Academy of Nutrition and Dietetics website https://www.eatright.org/kids-eat-right-listing (select the "recipes" tab).
 As you select recipes to make with the children, remember to consider any food allergies.
 You can read more on food allergies in Lesson Seven in this course.
 Lesson Seven of the Focused Topics course, Essentials in Child Care Food Service also includes information about this topic.

 When possible, plan special programs for school-age children to help reinforce their healthy eating habits.
 Invite local physicians, nutritionists, or chefs to visit your program to discuss the importance of healthy eating.
 Another idea is to work with athletes from local high school, college, university or even professional teams to discuss how healthy eating is important for their performance.

 Taking care of your own fitness is an important way to model healthy habits for children and youth.
 It can be difficult to squeeze in physical activity during the day.
-For ideas, visit the Be Active Your Way blog from the U.S. Department of Health & Human Services at https://health.gov/news/blog-bayw/.
-Then use their Fitness Tracker (Keeping Track of What You Do Each Week).
+For ideas, visit the Be Active Your Way blog from the U.S. Department of Health & Human Services at https://health.gov/news-archive/blog-bayw/.
+Then use the Activity Planner from the U.S. Department of Health and Human Services at https://health.gov/moveyourway/activity-planner.
 For one week, use this tracking tool to set goals for your own physical activity.
 Work with others to help you reach your goal.
-When you need a boost to keep you going, review the benefits of physical activity at the Centers for Disease Control and Prevention site at https://www.cdc.gov/physicalactivity/basics/pa-health/index.htm.
-You may also want to check out the online activity planner at https://health.gov/MoveYourWay/Activity-Planner/.
+For motivation, print and post the CDC poster, Health Benefits of Physical Activity for Adults.

 Use the Youth Physical Activity: The Role of Schools to find resources you can use in your program concerning involving physical activity.
 Post this resource in your program to encourage everyone to increase their physical activity in fun ways.